Pupils aged 16 or over

 Often when a parent or carer claims disability living allowance (DLA) for a child, they ask someone to complete a supporting statement.

 This is because a page of the DLA claim form asks them to get a statement confirming the child or young person’s difficulties from someone who knows the child.
-First, think about whether you or a colleague is best placed to provide a statement (see below).
-If nobody at school can complete the statement, check whether the parent or carer has asked other medical or social care professionals who are involved, as they may be able to help.
+If you are asked to provide a supporting statement, first think about whether you are best placed to provide the statement or if a colleague knows the child better.
+If nobody at school can provide a statement, check whether the parent or carer has asked other medical or social care professionals who are involved with the pupil, as they may be able to help.

 If you can, it is best to provide a specific statement for the claim.
-If you are not able to do this, a copy of any individualised educational programme or co-ordinated support plan may demonstrate some of the extra help that the pupil needs.
+If you are not able to do this, a copy of a special educational needs support assessment, individual education plan, education, health and care (EHC) plan, individual development plan or statement of special educational needs may demonstrate some of the extra help that the pupil needs.
 It is not usually a good idea to provide a school report.
-The focus on a pupil’s achievements and progress means that school reports are not likely to show the extra help that is needed.
+The focus on a pupil’s achievements and progress means that school reports are not likely to show clearly the extra help that a pupil needs.

 Writing the statement